-Landuse zone Management objective Governance & management options Responsibility Monitoring indicators dispose their land in the settlement zone and migrate to the pastoralism, wildlife, conservation and tourism zones Regulating livestock population by introducing improved breeds Determining the livestock carrying capacity for different zones Controlling livestock numbers by private landowners • ELT, ECS, AET, local rangers and scouts and livestock. grazing committees Livestock number 4.
-Pastoral rangeland and wildlife zone Controlling of further land subdivision and disposal Local consensus and restrictive covenants with private landowners against land disposal Local consensus and binding agreement with landowner owners to transfer their land control rights to EGR land trust/Amboseli Ecosystem Trust Formulating and adopting a group constitution bestowing the ELT and/or ECS with the pre-emptive right of purchasing any land which the private landowners may wish to dispose Formulating and adopting a constitution bestowing the ELT and/or ECS with the powers for the governance the common land in the pastoral, wildlife, conservation and tourism zones based the collective interests of Eselenkei landowners Formation of a Cooperative Society for the management of the common land on behalf of the private landowners including collaborations with investors such as BLF and other partners Local consensus on the payment of conservation fees, carbon credit revenue and mining royalties only to private land owners who refrain from settling in the pastoralism and wildlife conservation zone or disposing their land allocation in the zone ELT, ECS & AET Number of intact land parcels in the zone Number of unsold land parcels in the zone Controllingmassacquisitionanddispossessionoflandby Introduction of restrictive covenants with private landowners against the land titles to control land disposal Eselenkei Land Trust, Cooperative Society, AET, CGK, Number of land sales
+Landuse zone Management objective Governance & management options Responsibility Monitoring indicators dispose their land in the settlement zone and migrate to the pastoralism, wildlife, conservation and tourism zones Regulating livestock population by introducing improved breeds Determining the livestock carrying capacity for different zones Controlling livestock numbers by private landowners ELA, ECS, AET, local rangers and scouts and livestock. grazing committees Livestock number 4.
+Pastoral rangeland and wildlife zone Controlling of further land subdivision and disposal Introduce a hybrid private-communal land tenure in the pastoralism and wildlife conservation zones which will address land dispossession, potential landlessness and wildlife conservation interests Local consensus and restrictive covenants with private landowners against land disposal Local consensus and binding agreement with landowner owners to transfer their land control rights to ECS Amboseli Ecosystem Trust Formulating and adopting a group constitution bestowing the Association and/or ECS with the preemptive right of purchasing any land which the private landowners may wish to dispose Formulating and adopting a constitution bestowing the Landowners Association and/or ECS with the powers for the governance the common land in the pastoral, wildlife, conservation and tourism zones based the collective interests of Eselenkei landowners Formation of a Cooperative Society for the management of the common land on behalf of the private landowners including collaborations with investors such as BLF and other partners Local consensus on the payment of conservation fees, carbon credit revenue and mining royalties only to private land owners who refrain from settling in the pastoralism and wildlife conservation zone or disposing their land allocation in the zone ELA, ECS & AET Number of intact land parcels in the zone Number of unsold land parcels in the zone